 Here, to illustrate the point, is a simple AS-AD (for aggregate supply and demand) diagram.
 I've drawn it in inflation-output space (rather than the usual price level-output space) to allow for a positive long-run inflation target.
 I've also assumed for the moment that the Fed's NGDP target happens to be consistent with the supposed ideal of zero output and inflation gaps, as represented by the equilibrium point a.

-Now, it would indeed be bad news if the U.S. could find itself on one of the "bad" points on its stable NGDP schedule, like point b in the diagram above, with nonzero but offsetting inflation and output gaps.
+Now, it would indeed be bad news if, with no change in aggregate supply, the U.S. could find itself on one of the "bad" points on the same NGDP schedule, like point b in the diagram above, with nonzero but offsetting inflation and output gaps.
 But how could it?
 For it to end up at point b, the aggregate supply schedule would have to shift to the left.
 That is, the economy would have to experience an adverse supply shock.
 Such a shock would, however, entail a like change in potential output.
 So, although keeping NGDP fixed despite such a shock would result in a positive inflation gap, it wouldn't lead to a corresponding, negative output gap.

 Because they can't be realized in practice, the non-zero symmetrical inflation and output gaps along the red line segment are actually quite irrelevant to assessing the merits of NGDP targeting.
 In worrying about them, Professor Svensson falls victim to the Fallacy of the Phony Equilibria.